 The Club maintains 9.6 kilometers of cross country ski trails through a mixed hardwood forest centred on a side trail of the Bruce Trail.
 We endeavour to groom the trails twice each weekend if warranted and once mid-week.
 The Club rents portable toilets that are placed near the main and back entrances to the trails.

 The Club Executive consists of seven individuals who do all the paperwork required for operating a non-profit organization, groom the trails, maintain the equipment and generally make sure we can all ski at the Massie Hills.

 Kelly Rogers, President

 Brian Goodings, Member at large

 As mentioned above the Executive are all volunteers.
 The Executive is acutely aware that the Club needs to collect those annual membership fees in order to survive.

 The main cost to the Club are the annual insurance fees paid to Cross Country Ontario, an affiliate of Nordiq Canada.
 Without proper insurance coverage Grey Sauble Conservation and Grey County would not be able to let the club use the trails.

-Other costs include fuel and maintenance for the snowmobile that pulls the groomer, licence and insurance for same.
+Other costs include the licence, insurance, fuel and maintenance for the snowmobile that pulls the groomer.
 We also spend a bit on renting the two portable toilets and office supplies for sending out the stickers and buttons.
 We also try to put away a bit of money each year towards the eventual replacement of the snow machine and grooming equipment.

 Please try to keep your membership up to date.